CCheCastaldo/mapppdr/README.md

 - `penguin_obs` - data frame containing all publicly available
-  *Pygoscelis*, emperor, king and macaroni penguin counts and presence-absence data included in the APBP database at breeding sites south of 60 degrees S latitude
+  *Pygoscelis*, emperor, king and macaroni penguin counts and presence-absence data included in the APBP database at breeding sites south of 60 degrees S latitude in the APBP database
-- `citations` - data frame containing bibliographic identifiers for all citations referenced in MAPPPD
+- `citations` - data frame containing bibliographic identifiers for all citations in the APBP database
 - `sites` - data frame containing the name and location of all known *Pygoscelis*, emperor, king and macaroni penguin breeding sites south of 60 degrees S latitude and all Antarctic Site Inventory (ASI)